-Perhaps one of the most interesting things about investor relations is that it’s a bit of a functional orphan.
+Perhaps one of the most interesting things about starting an investor relations career is that it’s a bit of a functional orphan.
 When you look across other functions in a typical business, whether it’s sales, marketing, finance, accounting, treasury, or HR, most of those folks have worked their way up to the leadership role in that profession via a combination of targeted experience and education.

-The Chief Accounting Officer is an accountant.
-The person in charge of FP&A is a finance expert.
-The individual leading communications came up through communications and likely majored in journalism or communications.
-A completely unique aspect of an investor relations career, however, is that in our field, there generally isn’t a clear path to the leadership position and no one goes to school to be an Investor Relations Officer (IRO).
-As a result, IROs come from a widely diverse set of backgrounds, including marketing, the sell-side, treasury, communications, finance, or a host of other areas.
+A unique aspect of an investor relations career, however, is that in our field, there generally isn’t a clear path to the leadership position, and no one goes to school to be an Investor Relations Officer (IRO).
+As a result, IROs come from a widely diverse set of backgrounds, including marketing, the sell-side, treasury, communications, finance, and a host of other areas.

-We all strive to gain that golden “seat at the table” that Laura alludes to in the last level.
-To be viewed as a strategic partner to both leadership and the street.
-However, to get there, the basics must be met first.
-Facilitation of successful engagement between executives and investors is not a low-value activity.
-It takes planning and process.
-Each of the levels that Laura mentions should be viewed as building blocks in one’s career.
-We should master those skills before moving on to the next.
-This results in a well-rounded IRO who functions as a valued proxy for both a CFO and even a CEO to investors and the Street.
+We all strive to gain that golden “seat at the table” that Laura alludes to and be viewed as a strategic partner to both leadership and the Street.
+The first two levels that Laura mentions should be viewed as building blocks in a career trajectory to become a successful leader running an IR team.
+This approach ultimately results in a well-rounded IRO who functions as a valued proxy for both a CFO and even a CEO to investors and the Street.

 Putting yourself in the shoes of the investor is something every investor relations professional needs to understand.
 So often, we see companies talk about what they want to talk about, which is not necessarily what investors are thinking about.
 By encouraging an investor-based thought process, this approach catalyzes consistency and candid conversation.
 It also leads to stronger relationships with your investors as alignment of interest becomes obvious to all involved.

-I love the fact that Ruth, who is so well respected in the IR community, reminds us that perfect IR doesn’t exist.
-We all come to the role with different backgrounds, different skills, and operate in very different environments.
-Tailoring your program to the needs of your executive team, industry, and investors is wonderful advice, and will result in efficient delivery of a strategy designed just for your company.
+I love the fact that Ruth reminds us that perfect IR doesn’t exist.
+Tailoring your program to the needs of your executive team, industry, and investors is wonderful advice and will result in the efficient delivery of a strategy designed just for your company.
 In addition, industry and professional organizations can be critical.
 For instance, the most recent NIRI conference gave us some great insight into the future of IR strategies.
-I continue to use the community as a sounding board, to remain aware of trends, regulations, and approaches.
+I continue to use the community as a sounding board to remain aware of trends, regulations, and approaches.
 So get out there and network!

-While the IRO is charged with framing and communicating the investment thesis, business milestone and outlook, and overall financial performance of the company it doesn’t mean the IRO needs to do it alone.
-Today’s IROs use multiple internal colleagues across their organizations to test the validity of how you would tell the story, and be open to pushback and suggestions.
+While the IRO is charged with framing and communicating the investment thesis, business milestones, future outlook, and overall financial performance of the company, that doesn’t mean the IRO needs to do it alone.
+Today’s IROs use multiple internal colleagues across their organizations to test the validity of how they tell the company’s story.
+They’re open to pushback and suggestions.

-The concept of a “personal brand” was always a bit corny to me.
-What am I, a washing machine?
-In truth, the IR community and Wall Street are industries that rely on relationships and reputation.
-One way to prepare yourself for being an IRO is to ensure that you remain honest, candid, and help the organization and your stakeholders achieve common goals will pay back in spades as you make your way through your career.
+The IR community and Wall Street rely on relationships and reputation.
+One way to prepare yourself for being an IRO is to ensure that you remain honest, candid, and help the organization and your stakeholders achieve common goals.
+This will pay back in spades as you make your way through your career.
 Take good care of those around you, and they’ll do the same for you.

-As you can see, very little of this advice fits into the hard skills category, and there’s good reason for this.
-The IR professionals we work with on a regular basis are smart, conscientious folks who have been plucked out of other functional areas because they have some combination of skills that make them well-suited to investor relations.
-One of the things that these and other successful IROs understand is that paying attention to the soft skills is what can truly make a difference in your career.
+As you can see, very little of this advice fits into the hard skills category, and there’s a good reason for this.
+The IR professionals we work with on a regular basis are smart, conscientious folks who have been plucked out of other functional areas because they have a special combination of skills that make them well-suited to investor relations.
+One of the things that these and other successful IROs understand is that paying attention to soft skills is what can truly make a difference in their careers.